-In this particular case logic tells us that the suction line could be no WARMER than 35°F(1.66°C) because that is the temperature of the air the refrigerant is transferring its heat to.
-However by the time you factor in the accuracy of your box thermometer and line thermometer and the assumed saturation temperature you would still expect a 35°F(1.66°C) suction line temperature +/- 3°F(1.65°K)
+In this particular case, logic tells us that the suction line could be no WARMER than 35°F (1.66°C) because that is the temperature of the air the refrigerant is transferring its heat to.
+However, by the time you factor in the accuracy of your box thermometer, line thermometer, and the assumed saturation temperature, you would still expect a 35°F (1.66°C) suction line temperature +/- 3°F (1.65K).

 For a -10°(-23.33°C) box, low-temp reach-in, you would calculate it this way:

 -10°F- 20°F DT + 5°F superheat = -25°F suction line temperature +/- 5°F

-Clearly, this is NOT the way to commission a new piece of equipment or to benchmark a system you haven’t worked on before, but it can give you a quick glimpse at the operation of a piece of refrigeration equipment without attaching gauges, especially on critically charged or sealed systems.
+Clearly, this is NOT the way to commission a new piece of equipment or benchmark a system you haven't worked on before.
+Nevertheless, it can give you a quick glimpse at the operation of a piece of refrigeration equipment without attaching gauges, especially on critically charged or sealed systems.

 The best practice is to know the equipment you are working on, read up on it, and properly log benchmark data the first time you work on a piece of equipment or during commissioning.

 It should also be noted, as Jeremy Smith pointed out, in recent years, TDs have been decreasing as manufacturers seek higher efficiency through higher suction and lower compression ratios.

-This means that TD’s as low as 5 can be designed into some units but keep in mind… the suction line can still be no warmer than the box so as DTD drops so does superheat and the critical nature of expansion valve operation.
+This means that TDs as low as 5°F can be designed into some units, but keep in mind that the suction line can still be no warmer than the box.
+So, as DTD drops, so does superheat and the critical nature of expansion valve operation.